-Indian PM Modi under fire for comments on Pakistan airstrike
+Indian prime minister mocked for Pakistan airstrike gaffe

 India’s staggered national elections are underway with the last day of voting set for May 19.
 Results are expected four days later.

-Modi has often mentioned the airstrike while campaigning to project strength in dealing with longtime nuclear-armed rival Pakistan.
+Modi has used the airstrike as a major election issue to project strength in dealing with longtime nuclear-armed rival Pakistan.

+Omar Abdullah, the opposition National Conference leader, tweeted sarcastically that “Pakistani radar doesn’t penetrate clouds.
+This is an important piece of tactical information that will be critical when planning future strikes.”

+The strike came days after a suicide attack on Indian paramilitary forces in the Indian-controlled portion of disputed Kashmir that killed 40 soldiers.
+Modi said the Indian air force hit a training camp run by Pakistan-based Jaishe-e-Mohammed, the militant group that claimed responsibility for the assault.
+Pakistan rejected India’s claim that the air strike caused heavy casualties at the site.